clarelgibson/england-school-admissions/README.md

 ### Steps Taken

-1. Downloaded required data (see the wiki for details).
+1. Downloaded required data (see the [wiki page](https://github.com/clarelgibson/england-school-admissions/wiki/Source-Data) for details).
 2. Cleaned and modelled the data using R Tidyverse.
 3. Built the dashboard using Tableau Public.